Last Stop - Cancun

 You can use this phrase when you know something is a bad idea, but you are going to do it anyway.
 Notice the following:

 - He shouldn't buy another car, but he will anyway.

 - I shouldn't eat another cookie, but I will anyway.

 We checked out the local sites and went to an old temple.

-Used like this, 'check out' means explore or look at.
+Here, 'check out' means explore or look at something.
 Notice the following:

-- Did you check out the botanical gardens when you were there?
+- Did you check out the nature park when you were

 - I want to check out the art museum before we leave.

 They told us that they had human sacrifices in that temple.